UKAEA-Edge-Code/EdgeCodeRequirements/Firedrake/examples/readme.md

 Other notes: needs Irksome (Runge-Kutta steppers for Firedrake).
 There are other ways to do this problem e.g. using only CG elements with streamline-upwind suppression of numerical oscillations.

 ![1D_compressible_Euler_DG](png/SOL_1D_DG_upwind_irksome.png "Frames from time-evolution of the initial state to the steady-state.")

+# 5. 1D1V kinetic two-stream instability

+Time-evolve counter-propagating particle beams of like charge in a non-dynamical neutralizing background.